-For all devices, production of devices causes the major part of GHG emissions (only for desktop computers it is less than 50% of total life cycle emission).
+For all devices, production of devices causes the major part of GHG emissions.
 The high number of different raw materials as well as complex manufacturing processes drive production emissions up.
-Increasing the useful life of end-user devices reduces the impact of production emissions, except for desktop computers.
-Replacing a desktop with a laptop computer reduces GHG emissions.
-The additional emissions caused by the production of laptop computers are typically compensated after two to three months use.
-Across the whole ICT sector, the share of GHG emissions caused in Switzerland (mainly electricity consumption of devices) is 57% and the share of GHG emissions caused in other countries (mainly production of end-user devices) is 43%.
+Increasing the useful life of end-user devices reduces the impact of production emissions.
+Once a device needs to be replaced, switching to a mobile alternative (e.g. from a desktop to a laptop computer) reduces emissions.
+Across the whole ICT sector, the share of GHG emissions caused in Switzerland is 26% and the share of GHG emissions caused in other countries (mainly production of end-user devices) is 74%.